-Sananga eyedrops will be offered as well.
+Sananga eyedrops may be offered as well.
 They help to ground you into your body, clear the mind, aid in the removal of Panema (heavy, dense energies).
 It’s important to note that the sensation is intense (like getting jalapeño in your eye!)
-It lasts from about 3-10 minutes; during this time you’ll keep your eyes closed while breathing slowly and deeply, and may enter a relaxed meditative state.
+The intensity lasts for a minute or so; during this time you’ll keep your eyes closed while breathing slowly and deeply, and may enter a relaxed meditative state.

-When you are ready, we will begin our work with Kambo.
+When you are ready, you will begin your communion with the frog.

 For safety purposes a single test point will be used.
 From there your response and sensitivity will be assessed, and you may have more points added.

 Kambo is non-psychoactive, and its effects are generally physical in nature.
 Your experience will be different each time.